 Instantly Generate Random Numbers or Data in Excel with RAND and RANDBETWEEN Functions

-🎲 What Is RAND Function in Excel?
+🎲 What Is the RAND Function in Excel?

 Syntax: